Sayed-Hossein-Hosseini/Microsoft_To_Do_List/README.md

 ## Conclusion

 This To-Do List application is a simple yet powerful tool for managing tasks and lists.
 It provides a user-friendly interface and robust features for task management, making it a useful tool for personal or professional use.
 The application is designed to be easily extendable, allowing for additional features and improvements in the future.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Authors

+- Sayyed Hossein Hosseini DolatAbadi
+- Zohreh Soorani